ONLINE COURSE

 We show how to think when designing causal-effect studies, as also how to think when analysing causal relationships.
 We use real world examples from different impact evaluations that were used for evidence-based decision-making.

 You can access the course material for 12 months from the day of enrolment or the start of the course (whatever comes later).
-An extension of this timeline is possible, but it comes with extra fee.
-Below is the reason for the extra fee.
+An extension of this timeline is possible, but it comes with a fee.
+Below is the reason for the the fee.

 Students receive guided assistance from the course instructor.
 Whenever students submit an exercise, this exercise needs to be approved by the course instructor.
-In case students have difficulties with exercises, the course instructor helps in finding a way to a solution.
+In case students have difficulties with exercises, the course instructor helps to find a way to a solution.

 When you enroll in the course, certain amount of time is allocated to the course instructor’s calendar for interacting with you.
 This is why only a limited number of e-seats is available.

-Yes, you can cancel the course anytime during your Week 1 lessons, or before accessing material of Week 2 lessons, and you will get full refund.
+Yes, you can cancel the course anytime during the first two classes, or before accessing material of Class 3, and you will get full refund.
 The cancellation needs to be done in writing by emailing to admin@tarastats.com in 30 days after enrolment or official start of the course (whichever comes later).
 Cancellations after this period of time are not be possible.

-The Online Consultation Hour With The Instructor is available to clarify questions during your learning process.
-When you enrol for the course, you get access to an online consultation booking calendar where you select the time that suits you.
-To get the most out of this online consultation hour, we recommend that you send questions for which you need clarification at least 72 hours before the consultation with the instructor.
+The Online Session with the course instructor is available to clarify questions during your learning process.
+When you enrol for the course, you get access to an online session calendar where you select the time that suits you.
+To get the most out of this online sessions, we recommend that you send questions for which you need clarification at least 72 hours before the session with the instructor.
 Details of where to send questions are provided once you enrol for the course.
+These sessions are available after completing Class 4 learning activities.
+If needed, extra sessions can be purchased.
+In general it is recommended to take this sessions at the end of the course, i.e., once all the classes and final assignment is completed.

 Join us to learn about the hottest topic in today´s data world!